 - We aim to conduct our business in a responsible, transparent and accountable manner that supports financial stability - In terms of transparency and reporting, we will disclose this policy publicly on our website and continue to improve our reporting - Our approach to reporting on ESG matters follows guidance from the King Code of Governance Principles for South Africa (King IV) and is in accordance with the Global Reporting Initiative's (GRI Standards: core option) sustainability reporting guidelines - We have been reporting to the CDP since 2010 detailing how we measure, manage, disclose and reduce our greenhouse gas emissions.
-Investec improved its score to an A- (from a B) rating for the 2022 assessment versus an industry average of B- - Investec was the first bank in South Africa, and eighth in the UK banking and financial services sector to sign up to the TCFDs reinforcing our commitment to climate change - As part of our commitment to the Net-Zero Banking Alliance (NZBA) and towards a low-carbon transition and transparency, we will report annually on our progress in shifting our own exposure and working with clients to improve their dependence on fossil fuels.
+Investec's score for the 2024 disclosure year is a B, against an industry average of C - Investec was the first bank in South Africa, and eighth in the UK banking and financial services sector to sign up to the TCFDs reinforcing our commitment to climate change - As part of our commitment to the Net-Zero Banking Alliance (NZBA) and towards a low-carbon transition and transparency, we will report annually on our progress in shifting our own exposure and working with clients to improve their dependence on fossil fuels.
 In particular, we will disclose our fossil fuel exposures and report on the progress made with our climate-related disclosures as part of our commitment to the TCFDs.
 We will also report on any direct financing of coal.